grantmacken/glider/README.md

 ## Build Sources Piped Through a Build proccess

-When developing there is a another docker Volume mount we can have.
+When developing on our local host there is a another docker Volume mount we can have.
-This is a bind mount to our source files in a src dir.
+This is a bind mount to our source files in this repos src dir.

 ```
 # --mount type=bind,destination=/usr/local/xqerl/src,source=./src,relabel=shared
 ```

-This is only for local development of our xQuery application.
+Note: This is only for local development of our xQuery application.
 This bind volume will **not** be used when we deploy to a remote server.

 A tree view of the src folder reflects what gets stored into the respective docker volumes.

 ```